Submission Preparation Checklist

 - Methods should be described with sufficient details to allow others to replicate and build on the published results.
 This section explains the research design used, the reasons for the design, the research procedures applied, the population and research samples or participants, research instruments, data collection techniques, and data analysis techniques.
 The description should be in the past tense.

 - The results are presented in a clear and detailed manner.
 Research results can be presented based on research results at each stage of research or research results that answer each problem formulation or others as long as the results of the research that have been carried out are visible.
 Research results should be supported by empirical evidence.
 This section may be divided into subheadings.
-It should provide a concise and precise description of the experimental results, their interpretation, and the experimental conclusions that can be drawn.
+It should provide a concise and precise description of the experimental results, their interpretation, and the experimental

 - In the Discussion, the authors should discuss the results and how they can be interpreted from previous studies and the working hypotheses, not repeating the explanation in the research results section.
 The findings and their implications should be discussed in the broadest context possible.
 May also highlight future research direction.
 The discussion must also refer to the theory or results of previous research to see whether the research results contradict or support each other with the theory or results of previous research.
 In addition, in this discussion, the novelty of the research results should be seen compared to previous research.